Take 5 Steps to Support Worker’s Family After a Workplace Tragedy

 - Donating to a charity of the family’s choosing in honour of the worker

 - Donating to a scholarship fund established by the family

 - Dedicating or naming something (such as a garage, a park, a boat) in honour of the worker

 - Sending flowers to the cemetery each year on the anniversary of the death

 - Placing a memorial in the newspaper on the anniversary of the death.

-Of course, a critical way employers can honour a worker is by conducting a thorough investigation and implementing changes to ensure the hazards involved in the tragedy are eliminated or controlled (see, Incident Response Compliance Centre).
+Of course, a critical way employers can honour a worker is by conducting a thorough investigation and implementing changes to ensure the hazards involved in the tragedy are eliminated or controlled.
 As part of the communication and response plan, it’s important to communicate the steps being taken by the company.
 Families will be relieved to know further tragedies will be prevented, although it comes too late for their loved one.